cosmealvess/BMI-Calculator/README.md

 # BMI Calculator

+EN

+ App developed from the IOS & Swift Bootcamp Udemy Course.
+The knowledge and applied during the development of this application:

+ BR

- App developed from the IOS & Swift Bootcamp Udemy Course / Aplicativo foi desenvolvido a partir do curso IOS & Swift Bootcamp Udemy
+ Aplicativo foi desenvolvido a partir do curso IOS & Swift Bootcamp Udemy, abaixo os conhecimentos adquiridos e aplicados durante o desenvolvimento desse aplicativo:

 UISlider to Calculate the BMI